HenrikvK/Reinforcement_Learning_Supply_Chain/README.md

 # Reinforcement Learning for Supply Chain Optimization
 Reinforcement Learning implementation in Python to optimize a supply chain.
+COmparison of Sarsa and REINFORCE algorithms against a simple baseline.

 Projects includes code for the paper:
 Kemmer, L., von Kleist, H., de Rochebouët, D., Tziortziotis, N., & Read, J. (2018).
 Reinforcement learning for supply chain optimization.
 In European Workshop on Reinforcement Learning (Vol. 14, No. 10).